nandk4552/codeinbound-llp/README.md

 1. Clone the repository: `git clone [repository url]`
 2. Install dependencies: `npm install`
+3. copy and paste the .env.sample to .env and setup the orginal values
-3. Set up the database:
+4. Set up the database:
    - Create a PostgreSQL database.
    - Update the database configuration in `src/app.module.ts`.
-4. Run the application: `npm run start`
+5. Run the application: `npm run start`

 ## API Endpoints